Samantha171/FinOptima/README.md

 ## Program Flow

-1.Input total income
+- Input total income
-2.Enter number of savings goals and details (name, target amount, importance) 3.Enter number of expenses and details (name, amount, importance) 4.The progam runs a genetic algorithm over multiple generations to find the best allocation 5.Displays:
+- Enter number of savings goals and details (name, target amount, importance)
+- Enter number of expenses and details (name, amount, importance)
+- The progam runs a genetic algorithm over multiple generations to find the best allocation
+- Displays:
   - Funded vs. not funded savings goals
   - Funded vs. not funded expenses
   - Summary of total allocated amounts and remaining budget